 One scary adventure we took was hiking out to see the Listening Towers from the Cold War.
 Hidden on a mountaintop, surrounded by a million trees, three fences surrounded these towers overlooking Berlin.
 We did not sneak through the fence, even though a friend told us it was totally worth checking out the interiors of these towers where artists have taken over to create a friendlier environment.
 The whole area was hidden in overgrown vines with only two entrance ways cut into the fence, and a lot of fixed fence where people had tried to make ways in.

 On the second day of our trip I photographed two armed policemen as we ran to the train.
 I forgot to turn off my flash, which alerted them and they quickly descended upon me.
 I knew to erase the photo in front of them and was grateful that was all that was necessary.
 After that I decided I would not do anything wrong anymore.

-The aquarium is always a special place for me.
-Berlin did not let me down.
+Berlin's aquarium did not let me down, it was indeed wonderful.
 Most amazing was a creature that was part shark, part stingray.
 It had a transparent nostril area.
 We were there during reptile feeding time and witnessed some escaped crickets.
 The anaconda was wild...

-This city is wonderfully rich in public art, it is everywhere you turn.
-Some amazing things, a church interior lit by blue faceted glass, a extrodinary Bauhaus exhibit, and a wall full of sheep painted and made in fabric.
+This city is magically rich in public art, it is everywhere you turn.
+Some amazing things, a church interior lit by blue faceted glass, we visited an extrodinary Bauhaus exhibit, and a wall full of sheep painted and made in fabric.
 It was a cultural journey rich in adventure and amazement.